mihailo417/bitchat/README.md

 A secure, decentralized, peer-to-peer messaging app that works over Bluetooth mesh networks.
 No internet required for mesh chats, no servers, no phone numbers - just pure encrypted communication.
 Bitchat also supports geohash channels, which use an internet connection to connect you with others in your geographic area.

-This is the **Android port** of the original [bitchat iOS app](https://github.com/jackjackbits/bitchat), maintaining 100% protocol compatibility for cross-platform communication.

-## Install bitchat

-You can download the latest version of bitchat for Android from the [GitHub Releases page](https://github.com/permissionlesstech/bitchat-android/releases).

 Or you can:

 [<img alt="Get it on Google Play" height="60" src="https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png"/>](https://play.google.com/store/apps/details?id=com.bitchat.droid)